Skip to main content

 Accreditation is an improvement process and an accountability system.
 It is an ongoing process, not just a status.
 Using internationally recognized standards, an institution conducts a comprehensive self-study and evaluation, as well as submitting to a rigorous peer review process.
 The steps outlined below typically take between 2 to 5 years from initial contact to accreditation.
 Accredited member schools are committed to ongoing school improvement and the planning process continues through the duration of the accreditation term.
 Click Here for further information on each step of the process.

-If your school is interested in accreditation, please contact Henry McCorkle, Director of Global Membership at hmccorkle@msa-cess.org.
+If your school is interested in accreditation, please contact us at membership@msa-cess.org.

 Standards for Accreditation & Self-Study Protocols